4integration/3scaleJavaPluginWrapper/README.md

 	    		return new Greeting(0, "ERROR - Forbidden Request", "");
 	    	}

-	    .... continue with your API call
+	    .... continue with your API code

 6) These are example latencies I achieved usring my test.
 In the first, I hit an API endpoint 1000 times.
 I use 10 threads in JMeter - each one hitting the API 100 times.
 There is no Java Plugin Wrapper in use on this endpoint.
 Average latencies are shown.